European Telecommunications Standards Institute: Overview and history

 ETSI was set up in 1988 by the European Conference of Postal and Telecommunications Administrations (CEPT) following a proposal from the European Commission (EC).
 ETSI is the officially recognized body with a responsibility for the standardization of information and communication technologies (ICT).
 It is one of the three bodies officially recognized by the European Union as a European Standards Organisation (ESO), the others being CEN and CENELEC.
 The role of the ESOs is to support EU regulation and policies through the production of harmonised European Standards (ENs) and other deliverables.
 The standards developed by ESOs are the only ones that can be recognized as ENs.

 ETSI develops standards in key global technologies such as: GSM, TETRA, 3G, 4G, 5G, DECT.

 ETSI's standardization activities are organized around sectors: Home & Office, Better Living with ICT, Content Delivery, Networks, Wireless Systems, Transportation, Connecting Things, Interoperability, Public Safety and Security.
 Technical activities are carried out in the different ETSI technical groups (Technical Committee (TC), ETSI Project (EP), ETSI Partnership Project (EPP), Industry Specification Group (ISG), and Special Committee (SC).
 ETSI's Cloud Group aims to consider standardisation within cloud computing and conformity with interoperability standards in this field.

-In October 2023, ETSI reported a data breach.
-Hackers stole a database containing information on ETSI's online users.
+In October 2023, ETSI reported a data breach.Hackers stole a database containing information on ETSI's online users.

-ETSI offers technical reports to support risk assessments.
-In December 2023, ETSI TR 103 935 V1.1.1 was published which outlined a framework for evaluating the cybersecurity properties of products.
-ETSI TR 103 935 V1.1.1 is their technical reference published guiding cyber risk assessments based on product properties to support their placement on the market.
-Because the foundation of risk treatment in this report is that “risk should be clearly understood by all stakeholders.”, the document references the Duty of Care Risk Analysis (DoCRA) Standard.
-The report states, “the Duty of Care Risk Analysis standard that presents principles and practices for analysing risks so that risk assessors equitably evaluate the interests of all parties potentially affected by risks.”